Northern Light Health cuts costs as Maine hospitals face workforce, financial pressures

 In part to address growing financial issues, the Legislature and Gov. Janet Mills this year passed a $60 million statewide boost in federal and state tax dollars going to Maine’s hospitals, achieved by reforming reimbursement rates.

-Northern Light Health, which includes Northern Light Eastern Maine Medical Center in Bangor and Northern Light Mercy Hospital in Portland and seven other hospitals, had a $36 million deficit in 2023, after a $131 million deficit in 2022.
+Northern Light Health, which includes Northern Light Eastern Maine Medical Center in Bangor and Northern Light Mercy Hospital in Portland and eight other hospitals, had a $36 million deficit in 2023, after a $131 million deficit in 2022.
 Northern Light leaders did not have a projection for 2024’s deficit.
-Annual revenues are about $400 million, according to the nonprofit system’s tax filings.
+Annual revenues are about $2 billion, according to the nonprofit system’s tax filings.

 Recent cutbacks at Northern Light Health include closing its Dexter Internal Medicine office, and closing clinics in Orono and Southwest Harbor.
 Rohrbaugh and other Northern Light officials did not have additional announcements of closings or trimming services.
 Hospital officials did say they do not anticipate any cuts at Northern Light Mercy Hospital in Portland.